jcnelson/hermes/README.md

 # Hermes

 This is a placeholder repository for the peer-to-peer multicast messaging layer for Blockstack Core.
+It will not hold code, but will be the community's point of contact for issues about the design and implementation of this subsystem.
+The code itself will be merged to [Blockstack Core](https://github.com/blockstack/blockstack-core).

 We expect to have this working as a PoC by the end of summer 2017.